sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-distinct.md

-# Understanding SQL-like Filtering with PySpark in AWS Glue
+# Understanding Distinct Operation with PySpark in AWS Glue
-This document provides an overview of using PySpark within AWS Glue to apply SQL-like filtering conditions, specifically on a "purchase" dataset stored in Athena.
-The script initializes the necessary Spark and Glue contexts, loads data, and applies various conditions such as IN, NOT IN, Greater Than, Less Than, and Not Equal To to filter the data accordingly.
+This document provides a detailed guide on using PySpark within AWS Glue to remove duplicate records from a dataset, specifically focusing on a "purchase" table stored in Athena.
+The script sets up the necessary Spark and Glue contexts, loads the data, performs a distinct operation to ensure uniqueness, and displays the results.

 ## Prerequisites